ris-work/html5-wayland-x11/README.md

 ## What is this?
 This is a program that is terse and can be used to automatically setup and teardown and manage X11 and sway (Wayland) sessions through noVNC.
 This, in effect, allows you to run specific comamnds and display them in your browser.
 In the `uds` branch, there is a config file for `ctwm` that disables all menus and gives typical Microsoft Windows (R)-like behaviour.
 The -rtc branches add WebRTC and screen recording.

-I needed a simpler, cross-platform, FOSS, lighter (i.e. no driver needed), also supporting headless (i.e. can create its own displays without physical displays) **AnyDesk** and **RustDesk** alternative.
+I needed a simpler, cross-platform, FOSS, lighter (i.e. no driver needed), also supporting headless (i.e. can create its own displays without physical displays) **AnyDesk** and **RustDesk** alternative that can run "in the browser".
 This software when properly configured can create new desktops and tear them down when the session expires, running processes like in a kiosk.
 If you don't want virtual desktop per session, use  as specified below (Microsoft Windows (R) EULA disallows you from creating more "remote" displays without special arrangements, so it was not even attempted).
 You need a VNC server in path, I recommend `tightvnc`: X11 sessions assume the presence of `tightvnc` and almost all X11 VNC servers are cousins of tightvnc.
-For Microsoft Windows (R), it is painless to use TightVNC official binaries - it only can "connect" to the displays, so make sure it is configured that way on Microsoft Windows (R).
+For Microsoft Windows (R), it is painless to use TightVNC official binaries - it only can "connect" to the displays, won't set up one for you, so make sure it is configured that way on Microsoft Windows (R).

+A browser is actualy not a requirement, but to use this without a browser you need some more programs and configuration juggling from the client side.
+Things are programmed in a way to not really *need* a browser.
+Works on Chrome, Edge and Firefox (tier 1) and Apple Mobile Safari (tier 3) - I am not sure about keyboard support in Apple platforms, a physical keyboard SHOULD work.

 ## Things that might happen in the future
- - Post-Quantum cryptography with pre-shared key with custom non-standard crypto (or wait it out until DTLS 1.3 PQ is there in `webrtc-rs`)
+ - Post-Quantum cryptography with pre-shared key with custom non-standard crypto (or wait it out until DTLS 1.3+ PQ is there in `webrtc-rs`, update and recompile)
  - An OTP system that sends OTP by e.g. SMS or something

 ## Features that won't be supported